(This blog was first published on Jan 5, 2022, and last updated on Sep 17, 2022)

-The High-Intensity Interval Training or HIIT emphasizes short and intense activities to the maximum, followed by a low-intensity workout with a short recovery period – all in under 30 minutes.
+Yes, in this article, I’m discussing High-Intensity Interval Training HIIT emphasizes short and intense activities to the maximum, followed by a low-intensity workout with a short recovery period – all in under 30 minutes.

 Science does prove HIIT workouts have benefited overall heart health, weight loss, building muscles, and strength gain.

-Can you do a 30-minute HIIT workout at home with no equipment or weights?
+Can you do 30-minute at-home workouts with no equipment or weights?
 Can HIIT workouts make you gain weight too?

 Let’s find out more.